Tollens’ Test

 Q.1.
 Why does fructose reduce Tollens’ reagent?

 Ans.
-In aqueous solution, fructose is enolized and converted into aldehyde in basic medium.
+In an aqueous solution, fructose is enolized and converted into aldehyde in a basic medium.
 As aldehydes generally reduce Tollen’s reagent, thus fructose also reduces Tollen’s reagent.

 References